fmarslan/onedrive-ai-organizer/README.md

 1. The script collects config (client ID + tenant).
 2. It starts the MSAL device-code flow and waits for you to approve access.
 3. Once the token is ready, it calls `me/drive/root` and recursively loads every folder and file (with `id`, `path`, `size`, timestamps, etc.).
-The script automatically backs off when Microsoft Graph returns rate-limit signals (429/503).
+The scanner handles rate limits (429/503) and silently refreshes tokens whenever possible.
 4. It exports the raw data to CSV and produces the two text summaries so you can quickly review the current vs. suggested structure.
 5. It writes `scan_state.json` so you know where the results are stored and how long the run took (useful for checkpoints in Colab).